-As the Canadian company Rakuten Kobo finally offers audiobook services worldwide, they now appear as a long-awaited competitor for Amazon’s Audible.
+As the Canadian company Rakuten Kobo finally offers audio content worldwide, they now appear as a long-awaited competitor for Amazon’s Audible.
 Just like vinyl records, audiobooks are becoming a hot topic once again, living their revival.
-But how do audiobooks work and where can we find the best service?
+But how do audiobooks work and where can we find the best audiobook service?

 Although they have been around for a while now, audiobooks became popular during the last couple of years.
 With almost everyone in the world having access to some kind of mobile device, listening to podcasts and audiobooks became increasingly popular.
 We're also seeing an increasing number of audio websites, apps, and membership plans like monthly subscription fee models.

 Audiobooks are able to bring the reading experience into situations where you couldn’t normally read, like when you're driving or taking a walk.
 Let’s have a deeper look at how audiobooks work and why you should add them to your publishing strategy.

 1. Streaming or downloading: how do audiobooks work?

 While some people like to listen to audiobooks before going to bed, a lot of people choose them to lighten up their daily commute.
 Unless you have unlimited access to mobile data, streaming audio files can show up on your phone bill: streaming means to download something on the go, as you are listening.

 The great advantage of streaming an audiobook is that it doesn’t require space on your phone or tablet: if you constantly have to delete apps and photos just to win a couple of extra bites, streaming is your way.
 You can stream Audible audiobooks on your computer or by using Audiobooks.com.